saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 }
 ```

-^CP^ This completes the setup of the basic watchface layout.
-If you return to
-'Compilation' and install a new build, you should now see the following:

-^LC^ This completes the setup of the basic watchface layout.
+This completes the setup of the basic watchface layout.
 If you run `pebble
 build && pebble install` (with your phone's IP address) for the new build, you
 should now see the following: